 Biological classification provides a systematic way to organize this diversity, making it easier to study and identify evolutionary relationships.

 To prepare for the NEET exam, students have to study some concepts beyond the NCERT.
-Along with these concepts, they can practice well-labelled diagrams given in the NCERT Solutions for Class 11 Biology Chapter 2 Biological Classification.
+Along with these concepts, they can practice well-labeled diagrams given in the NCERT Solutions for Class 11 Biology Chapter 2 Biological Classification.
 Here is a table for all the important topics from the chapter:

 Topics | NCERT | NEET |